+We plan to conduct a commercial launch of Omisirge ourselves in the United States that will require a more limited investment resulting in a slower ramp of sales.
+In addition, we continue to explore partnerships or broader strategic alternatives that would provide additional resources to support the launch of Omisirge and associated commercial activities in the United States and the rest of the world.
 To date, we have financed our operations primarily through our public offerings of equity securities, private placements of debt and equity securities and royalty-bearing grants that we received from the Israeli Innovation Authority, or the IIA, formerly known as the Office of the Chief Scientist of the Ministry of Economy and Industry, including from Bereshit Consortium, sponsored by the IIA.
 The amount of our future net losses will depend, in part, on the rate of our future expenditures and our ability to obtain funding through equity or debt financings, strategic collaborations, or grants.
-Even if we obtain regulatory approval to market omidubicel or any other product candidates, our future revenue will depend upon the size of any markets in which such product candidates receive approval, and our ability to achieve sufficient market acceptance, pricing and reimbursement from third-party payers for such product candidates.
+Though we have obtained regulatory approval from the FDA to market Omisirge in the United States, even if we obtain regulatory approval to market GDA-201 or any future product candidates, our future revenue will depend upon the size of any markets in which such product and product candidates receive approval, and our ability to achieve sufficient market acceptance, pricing and reimbursement from third-party payers for such product and product candidates.
 Further, the net losses that we incur may fluctuate significantly from quarter to quarter and year to year, such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.
 We may also incur other unanticipated costs from our operations.

 There is substantial doubt regarding our ability to continue as a going concern.
-Operating our business and servicing our debt requires a significant amount of cash, and we will need to obtain additional funding in the future to continue to sufficiently fund our operations and pay our substantial debt, including our Notes.
+Operating our business and servicing our debt requires a significant amount of cash, and we will need to obtain additional funding or complete a strategic transaction in the near-term to continue to sufficiently fund our operations and pay our substantial debt, including the 2021 Notes and 2022 Note.

 Our financial statements have been prepared on a going concern basis under which an entity is able to realize its assets and satisfy its liabilities in the ordinary course of business.
-Our future operations are dependent upon the identification and successful completion of equity or debt financing and the achievement of profitable operations at an indeterminate time in the future.
-There can be no assurances that we will be successful in completing equity or debt financing or in achieving profitability.
+Our future operations are dependent upon the identification and successful completion of equity or debt financing or a strategic transaction and the achievement of profitable operations at an indeterminate time in the future.
+There can be no assurances that we will be successful in completing equity or debt financing or a strategic transaction or in achieving profitability.
 The financial statements do not give effect to any adjustments relating to the carrying values and classification of assets and liabilities that would be necessary should the Company be unable to continue as a going concern.
-Our unaudited condensed consolidated financial statements and of and for the three and nine months ended September 30, 2022 accompanying this quarterly report note that there is substantial doubt about our ability to continue as a going concern, absent sources of additional liquidity.
+Our audited consolidated financial statements as of and for the year ended December 31, 2022 accompanying our previously filed Annual Report note that there is substantial doubt about our ability to continue as a going concern, absent sources of additional liquidity.